julien-zhao/Gestion_projets/README.md

 ## Description

-**Gestion_projets** is a Java-based application designed to manage student projects efficiently.
+**Project Manager_projets** is a Java-based application designed to manage student projects efficiently.
 The software leverages Swing/JavaFX for the user interface and allows for storing data using formats like CSV, XML, JSON, or a MySQL database.
 It aims to simplify the management of student projects, ensuring seamless tracking and organization.

 ## Features